sigasi/sigasi_insights/content/manual/linting.md

 # Linting

-VHDL code **Lint** is defined as code that is strictly correct according to the language definition, but still suspicious or problematic.
+VHDL code **Lint** is defined as **code that is strictly correct** according to the language definition, but still **suspicious or problematic**.
-Sigasi Studio has a built-in VHDL linter, which provides info about code lint in the design.
+Sigasi Studio has a built-in linter, which provides info about code lint in the design.

+In addition to code linting, Sigasi Studio can also check that file headers and symbol names (entities, signals, varibles...) follow certain patterns.
+This is discussed under [naming conventions](#naming-conventions).

 ## Marker Icons